WeblateOrg/weblate/docs/admin/config.rst

     If you are going to change value of setting, it is advisable to clean the cache as the key information is cached for seven days.
-This is not necessarry for initial setup as nothing is cached if this feature is not configured.
+This is not necessary for initial setup as nothing is cached if this feature is not configured.

 .. seealso::